Sancreed: Geography

-Sancreed (Cornish: Eglossankres) is an inland parish in the former Hundred of Penwith, about three miles from Penzance.
+Sancreed is an inland parish in the former Hundred of Penwith, about three miles from Penzance.
 The civil parish encompasses the settlements of Bejouans, Bosvennen, Botreath, Drift, Sancreed Churchtown, Trenuggo and Tregonnebris.
 It is bounded by St Just to the west, Madron parish to the north-east and St Buryan and Paul parishes to the south.
 Within the parish is a noteworthy prehistoric settlement at Carn Euny.
 A few hundred metres west of the church there is a holy well and baptistry, which predate the parish church.
 The parish comprises 4,608 acres of land wholly situated on granite and has, with a light loam, covering used chiefly for mixed agriculture, a population of 628 (2001), many of whom look outside of the parish for employment and the provision of commercial, recreational and social services.

-This is a sizeable change from the mid 1800s when Sancreed was a 'significant' village with a population of approximately 1,400.
+This is a sizeable change from the mid-1800s when Sancreed was a 'significant' village with a population of approximately 1,400.
 Up until the 1940s there was a village public house (the Bird-in-Hand Inn) opposite the church, and a thriving school.
-Today’s smaller community however still makes good use of the village community hall, which close to the church, hosts popular and well attended events.
+Today's smaller community however still makes good use of the village community hall, which close to the church, hosts popular and well attended events.

 History

 At Carn Euny is a noteworthy prehistoric settlement with considerable evidence of both Iron Age and post-Iron Age settlement.
 Excavations on this site have shown that there was activity at Carn Euny as early as the Neolithic period.
 There is evidence that shows that the first timber huts were built about 200 BC, but by the 1st century BC, these had been replaced by stone huts.
 The remains of these stone huts are still visible today as is the fogou, an underground man-made passage of unknown purpose.

 Like many Cornish communities Sancreed can trace its foundation by a legendary saint, in this case St Credan or Sancredus, a follower of St Petroc of Bodmin and Padstow.
 The church itself is pre-dated by the holy well and baptistry of Sancreed, a few hundred metres west of the church; the site was rediscovered by the vicar of Sancreed in the late 19th century.
-The wells and baptistry are of a similar age in both respects to those at Madron; as at Madron there is a tradition of hanging cloughties (small strips of cloth) on the trees surrounding the well.
+The wells and baptistry are of a similar age in both respects to those at Madron; as at Madron there is a tradition of hanging clooties (small strips of cloth) on the trees surrounding the well (a clootie well).
 The well is also known as St Uny's well.
 Next to the grade II listed baptistry ruin there is a modern Celtic cross (erected in 1910) which is a copy of a medieval cross in Illogan churchyard.